calebrjc/cstruct/README.md

 When packing a value `x` using one of the integer formats (`b`, `B`, `h`, `H`, `i`, `I`, `l`, `L`, `q`, `Q`), if `x` is outside the valid range for that format, then an error is returned.

+Since native padding is not supported, multipliers of `0` are not supported and will resolve to invalid format strings.

 ### Examples

 Example usages and/or application which make use of this library can be found in the `example`